19msb/treame/README.md

-Certainly!
-Here's a sample README file that provides instructions on how to use the `treame` function, assuming you want to generate and customize `README.md` files with "YOU ARE HERE" indicators in your directory structure using Zsh:

----

 # README for `treame` Function

+**Warning**: The `treame` function will overwrite existing `README.md` files in your current directory and its subdirectories.
+Ensure that you have backups or that overwriting is acceptable before running `treame`.

 ## Overview